 - to be a creature is to be embodied

-- creatures have been embodied from their very first origins
+- creatures have been embodied from the beginning

 - there was in fact a fall from one state to another

 That leaves us with only one option.
 The creatures that Origen says fell from one state into another must have already been embodied from before they fell.
 The fall can be said to have transformed the bodies of the creatures it cannot be said to be the cause of the bodies of creatures.
 The transformation of those bodies was certainly for the worse and different souls find themselves in different bodies based on the degree of their fall.
 The glorious bodies from before the fall have become mortal, fleshly, bodies.
 It is also these mortal, fleshly, bodies that will become glorious bodies in the resurrection and these endure forever.